Coccidioidomycosis: Treatment

 Significant disease develops in fewer than 5% of those infected and typically occurs in those with a weakened immune system.
 Mild asymptomatic cases often do not require any treatment.
-Those with severe symptoms may benefit from antifungal therapy, which requires 3–6 months or more of treatment depending on the response to the treatment.
+Those with severe symptoms may benefit from antifungal therapy, which requires 3–6 months or more of treatment, depending on the response to the treatment.
 There is a lack of prospective studies that examine optimal antifungal therapy for coccidioidomycosis.

-On the whole, oral fluconazole and intravenous amphotericin B are used in progressive or disseminated disease, or in immunocompromised individuals.
+On the whole, oral fluconazole and intravenous amphotericin B are used in progressive or disseminated disease or immunocompromised individuals.
 Amphotericin B was originally the only available treatment, but alternatives, including itraconazole and ketoconazole, became available for milder disease.
 Fluconazole is the preferred medication for coccidioidal meningitis, due to its penetration into CSF.
 Intrathecal or intraventricular amphotericin B therapy is used if infection persists after fluconazole treatment.
-Itraconazole is used for cases that involve treatment of infected person's bones and joints.
+Itraconazole is used for cases of coccidioidomycosis infections that involve a person's bones and joints.
 The antifungal medications posaconazole and voriconazole have also been used to treat coccidioidomycosis.
-Because the symptoms of coccidioidomycosis are similar to the common flu, pneumonia, and other respiratory diseases, it is important for public health professionals to be aware of the rise of coccidioidomycosis and the specifics of diagnosis.
+Because the symptoms of coccidioidomycosis are similar to those of common flu, pneumonia, and other respiratory diseases, public health professionals need to be aware of the rise of coccidioidomycosis and the specifics of diagnosis.
 Greyhound dogs often get coccidioidomycosis; their treatment regimen involves 6–12 months of ketoconazole taken with food.

-A particular severe case of meningitis caused by valley fever initially received several incorrect diagnoses such as sinus infections and cluster headaches.
-The patient became unable to work during diagnosis and original search for treatments.
-Eventually the right treatment was found—albeit with severe side effects—requiring four pills a day and medication administered directly into the brain every 16 weeks.